dhananjaygr/WizInlinequestionsdocs/Production/WizInlinequestionsdocs.md

     - To include the **unlocking rules** for the **second page**, the question Markdown file should be included in the **third order** of the raw file path within the Master Doc file.

-      Here are the unlocking rules for this question: it is marked as AnsweredCorrectly.
-Therefore, the answer should be correct to proceed to the next page.
+      Here are the unlocking rules for this question: It is marked as **AnsweredCorrectly.** Therefore, the answer should be correct to proceed to the next page.

       ![](./img/multiple2.png)